Thousands of Offers. Millions in Savings.

 Click here to see it in action.

 Get the best cannabis deals sent straight to you...

 Get access to exclusive deals & inside info on community events and giveaways!

 Frequently Asked Questions About Marijuana in California

-Is marijuana legal in California?California has been a driving force behind marijuana reform in the United States; after all, 1996 brought the medical applications of marijuana into the national spotlight.
-Titled the “Compassionate Use Act of 1996”(CUA), California voters passed the first-ever legal structure for certifying the medical use of marijuana in the U.S.
+California has been a driving force behind marijuana reform in the United States; after all, 1996 brought the medical applications of marijuana into the purview of the nation.
+Titled the “Compassionate Use Act of 1996”(CUA), California voters passed the first-ever legal structure for certifying the medical use of marijuana in the United States.

-Where are the dispensaries?Dispensaries, cultivation centers, manufacturing facilities, and testing facilities are legally operational in more jurisdictions than not.
-Under both Prop 215 (or CUA) and Prop 64, county and local governments are given the authority to restrict the licensure specific to their jurisdiction.
+Dispensaries, cultivation centers, manufacturing facilities, and testing facilities are legally operational in most of California.
+Under both Prop 215 and Prop 64, county and local governments are given the authority to restrict the licensure and enact local ordinances and regulations specific to their jurisdiction.

 - Acquired immune deficiency syndrome (AIDS)